z3d/RSA-ID-Numbers/README.md

 ## Usage

-To extract information from a South African ID number, use the `RSAIDNumber` class:
+To extract information from a South African ID number, use the `RSAIdValidator` class:

 ```csharp
 using RsaIdNumbers;